Psychedelic/cap-docs/docs/integrate-cap/motoko-sdk.md

 Where `()` is the returned value, if we did NOT get any errors during the process handling!

-### 3. Test the History by Making a Call to Insert an Event
+## 3. Test the History by Making a Call to Insert an Event

 From then on we can simple use the remaining methods available, such as `insert`.
-This means that we do the initialisation only once and NOT everytime we need to make a CAP call.
+This means that we do the initialisation only once and NOT everytime we need to make a Cap call.

 To complete, we execute the `insert` to push some data to our Root bucket for our `<Application Token Contract ID>` example application.